mb0/xelf-go/doc/cmd.md

  * Projects can easily provide specialized subcommands without adding any extra dependencies.
  * We do not pollute the system path namespace and it is easier to discover features.

+We want to make it easy to use the xelf command during development, however plug-ins must be rebuilt whenever its code or a dependency was changes.
+For now we provide a simple rebuild subcommand that looks for plugin.go files in folders along xps manifest files and runs the go tool.
+Instead of doing that manually whenever we get an error, we could use the runtime/debug and debug/buildinfo go standard packages to read the module versions of host and plug-in and compare them for mismatches and rebuild if necessary.
+We should however measure the impact, to see whether we want to enable the check permanently or toggle it with a dev flag.

+We want some way to document specs.
+And a doc subcommand to discover that documentation.

 Links
 -----